segmentio/ui-box/README.md

 The className prop you know and love.
 Internally it gets enhanced with additional class names for the CSS properties you specify.

-##### css (deprecated)

-Type: `object`

-Utility property for adding styles using [glamor's object syntax](https://github.com/threepointone/glamor/blob/master/docs/api.md#cssrules).
-Avoid using this when possible and avoid passing it dynamic objects (i.e: don't define the object in the render method) because it can be expensive.

 ##### CSS properties

 All of these CSS properties are support.
 You can pass either a string or a number (which gets converted to a `px` value).
 The shorthand properties with repeated values only accept a single value, e.g. `margin="10px"` works but `margin="10px 20px"` does not.
 You can use the x/y props (e.g. `marginX`/`marginY`) to achieve the same thing.